mstanczy/git-workshop/README.md

 ```
 where sha refers to the SHA ID for the commit called "updated footer to 2021"

 30. Notice our active branch is now "buttons".
-Issue "git history" or "gitk --all" to visualize the status of all branches.
+Visualize the status of all branches:
 ```
 git history
 ```